 There are over 30 beaches in Anguilla, all of which are open to the public.
 Though many would agree that there is no such thing as a "bad" beach in Anguilla, if you want to know how to spot one of the best beaches, be on the lookout for a string of high-end resorts right along the shore line.
 The presence of these resorts will be a good indication that the beach front property is some of the most sought after on the island.
 Animal-lovers may be lucky enough to see turtles laying their eggs on the beach, but if not, crabs and lizards also abound.
 A few beaches also display striking stone formations, built by the waves as large pieces of coral wash ashore.

-You'll find a large number of beaches to visit on the island.
-Regardless of whether you're looking forward to people watching, or you'd rather have more of the beach to yourself, you're likely to find what you want.
-You can click on the name of each beach to read a detailed article concerning that specific beach.
+You'll find a large number of beaches to enjoy on the island.
+Whether you enjoy people watching, or you like having more of the beach to yourself, you're likely to find what you want.
+Just click on each beach name for more information concerning that particular stretch of sand.

 Sandy Ground Beach: Sandy Ground Beach is one of the most popular beaches in all of Anguilla.
 This strip of sand is busy day and night with its many piers and just as numerous bars and nightlife options.